 The standard lathe chuck wrench has a stationary 5 1/2-inch or 9 1/2-inch handle and 8-inch long body.
 The longer-handle lathe chuck wrench has a sliding, 18-inch handle and 10-inch long body.

-Chuck wrenches are available in both inches and millimeters.
+Chuck wrenches are available in both inches and millimeters, as well as hexagon and square shaped.
 Click on the tabs to view more details for each type of chuck wrench.